whitebird-roman-gruzd/docs/README.md

 ## WhiteBird docs

-Docs for every product avaialble in seperate folder
+Docs for every product available in separate folder